ihmeuw/pseudopeople/docs/source/datasets/index.rst

 which may be different -- for example, a PO box.
 Mailing addresses, not physical addresses, are recorded in tax filings.

+Some columns in the generated data may contain missing values, even if no noise has been added to the data.
+These missing values are represented by :code:`np.nan`.

 The datasets that can be generated are listed below.

 .. contents::